 Either put the defrosted veggies or the freshly-cooked veggies in a large mixing bowl, add the bread crumbs, and mix it all up.

 Taste the stuffing.
 Add salt and pepper to taste.
 If it needs more herbs, add them too.
+Add the eggs.

 For your vegetarian guests, put stuffing in a baking dish and bake in the oven at about 350°F for about 30 minutes or until steaming hot.
 Warning: it just does not have the same flavor.
 Our resident vegetarian no longer asks for it.

 For turkey-eaters, either put the stuffing in the turkey or cook the turkey atop the stuffing so it soaks up the delicious turkey-cooking juices.